softworkz/embyuserwiki/Users.md

 ## Deleting a User or Guest

-To delete a user, simply click the dot menu button and select Delete:
+To delete a user or guest, simply click the dot menu button and select Delete:

 ![](images/server/users5.png)